 To calculate the configuration at deformation step $k$, $\bm{r}_k$, one must follow the sequence of $k-1$ times the affine mapping followed by the non-affine correction, as shown in Figure \ref{fig:aqs_protocol}(d).
 Also, here, the configuration is indicated by the red ball.
 It runs along a path of local minima in the potential energy landscape, which gradually changes its shape after every deformation step.
 Since we are looking for adjacent minima, line search algorithms, such as the steepest descent or conjugate gradient method, have proven effective in this regard.
-Because of its superior efficiency, we chose to use the conjugate gradient method for this task.
+Because of its superior efficiency , in terms of number of iterations, which are costly in the described setup \cite{conjGradSteepDes}, we chose to use the conjugate gradient method for this task.